 The SJW will support affiliated Family Resource Centers which provide parent, teen and child education classes, support groups, counseling services, and extend information/resources to community members.
 Ability to speak Spanish is preferred, but not required.

 Live in community with other women, ages 21-35, seeking to grow and serve, just like you!
+6-12 month service opportunities available.
 We provide room and board a monthly stipend, transportation to service site, health insurance if needed, and mentoring and training for personal and professional development.
 Besides work experience our volunteers have the opportunity to develop and grow in spirituality in the spirit of the Sisters of St. Joseph of Orange.

 Health coverage, Housing, Living allowance, Stipend, Student loan forbearance, Training